CS 4250: Project Part 2

 - a similar number of relationships, and

-- one example of a multi-way relationship, and
+- one example of a non-binary relationship (unary, ternary, etc), and

-- (preferably) one example of weak entity sets.
+- one example of weak entity sets, and

-Your design must satisfy the first three criteria.
+Your design must satisfy the first two criteria.

-last three criteria is optional.
+last four criteria is optional.
 However, for each of the last four criteria

 that your design does not satisfy, you must include in your writeup a clear,

-Your relationships should also have a variety of multiplicities (one-to-one, one-to-many,
+Your relationships must also have a variety of multiplicities (one-to-one,

 MUST be "rich" in all these goodies